thiagokimo/Base/README.md

 }
 ```

-If you want to use Base in separate modules you could also add its modules separately.
+If you want to use Base in separate modules you could also add them separately.

 ```groovy
 dependencies {